storybookjs/ember/docs/configure/typescript.md

 <!-- prettier-ignore-end -->

-Next time you restart your Storybook the extra props will also be in the UI.

 <div class="aside">
-If you run into an issue where the extra props aren't included, check how your component is being exported.
-If it's using a default export, change it to a named export and the extra props will be included as well.
+If you run into an issue where any additional props don't show up, check your component's code.
+If you're using a default export, change it to a named export, and doing that will ensure that the additional props are included.
 </div>